 Food Commercials Focus on Selling Food and Not on Your Health.

 Every commercial we see on TV is directed at the sale of a product.
 It doesn’t matter whether his Weight Watchers or Nutrisystem’s, the intent is to sell a product.
 There are a lot of fat diets out there, and most of them do not work for long-term weight loss.
 Each commercial diet may work for a short period but the plan is pretty much to make your wallet a little lighter, and they are successful at that.
 In my desperation to find a solution, I have tried them, and there is no magic to any of these diets.
-Most of them fad diets that are meant to do no more than making a profit.
+Most of the fad diets are meant to do no more than making a profit.
 Save your money and prep your food.

 I recently found research that provides evidence to support this belief.
 The two studies looked at elementary-school-aged children who watched a cartoon that contained either food advertising or advertising for other products and received a snack while watching.
 In Experiment 2, adults watched a television program that included food advertising that promoted snacking and fun product benefits, food advertising that promoted nutrition benefits or no food advertising.
 The adults then tasted and evaluated a range of healthy to unhealthy snack foods in an apparently separate experiment.
 The studies revealed that children consumed 45% more when exposed to food advertising.
 Adults consumed more of both healthy and unhealthy snack foods following exposure to snack food advertising compared to the other conditions.
 In both experiments, food advertising increased consumption of products not in the presented advertisements, and these effects were not related to reported hunger or other conscious influences.